operantnetworks/ndn-ind/android-native/INSTALL-android.md

 * Click Finish to complete the New Project wizard.

-In a terminal, change directory to the root of your Android Studio project, for example "~/AndroidStudioProjects/ndn-cpp-native".
+In a terminal, change directory to the root of your Android Studio project, for example "~/AndroidStudioProjects/ndn-ind-native".

-To make a link to NDN-CPP, in the following change <NDN-CPP-root> to the root of the NDN-CPP distribution:
+To make a link to NDN-IND, in the following change <NDN-IND-root> to the root of the NDN-IND distribution:

-    ln -s <NDN-CPP-root> app/src/ndn-cpp
+    ln -s <NDN-IND-root> app/src/ndn-ind

 To make a link to OpenSSL, in the following change <OpenSSL> to the extracted OpenSSL distribution:

     ln -s <OpenSSL> app/src/openssl

 The Android config.h mainly selects the std shared_ptr and other defaults.
-Copy it to the NDN-CPP include folder:
+Copy it to the NDN-IND include folder:

-    cp app/src/ndn-cpp/android-native/ndn-cpp-config.h app/src/ndn-cpp/include/ndn-cpp
+    cp app/src/ndn-ind/android-native/ndn-ind-config.h app/src/ndn-ind/include/ndn-ind

 Copy the project mk files:

-    cp app/src/ndn-cpp/android-native/Android.mk app
+    cp app/src/ndn-ind/android-native/Android.mk app
-    cp app/src/ndn-cpp/android-native/Application.mk app
+    cp app/src/ndn-ind/android-native/Application.mk app

 The APP_PLATFORM in Application.mk should match _ANDROID_API in setenv-android.sh .

 (This uses SQLite by default.
-To omit SQLite, edit ndn-cpp-config.h to remove the line `#define NDN_CPP_HAVE_SQLITE3` and edit Android.mk to remove sqlite3 from the line `LOCAL_SHARED_LIBRARIES := openssl sqlite3` .
+To omit SQLite, edit ndn-ind-config.h to remove the line `#define NDN_IND_HAVE_SQLITE3` and edit Android.mk to remove sqlite3 from the line `LOCAL_SHARED_LIBRARIES := openssl sqlite3` .
 Also, you don't need to install libsqlite3.so on your Android.)